 Paper and electronic files are stored securely.
 The HSE has strict information security procedures to ensure information is kept safe.
 This applies to information held in paper or electronic format.
 Read the HSE information security policy (PDF, 99.6KB, 15 pages).

 Information is only kept for as long as necessary.
-Records are maintained in line with the recommendations of the HSE retention policy.
+Records are maintained in line with the recommendations of the HSE national records retention policy

 How your information gets used